Xander136/CS50x_2023/project/README.md

 2. Originally, I wanted to make a simple portfolio.
 But suddenly got an Idea to make this Dictionary-like web app instead.
 Because I would be changing projects again very soon, and would need to research again for words and terms for some new programming language or topics.
+3. This has been quite a challenge to finish, with a lot of revisions and design changes.
+I have learned a lot and thats the most important take away from this final project.